 - Student stipends may not amount to more that $250.

 - Students must have a designated research sponsor from the faculty or staff at UW Tacoma.
 External sponsors must be approved in advance.
 Email Michelle Miller to request pre-approval.

-- Funds may only be used while the student is actively enrolled as an undergraduate in one of the UW Environmental Sciences and Studies majors.
+- Funds may only be used while the student is actively enrolled as an undergraduate in one of the UW Environmental Sciences and Sustainability majors.

 - A final report will be required at the end of the project work.

-Submit your Mary Cline Undergraduate Research Award Application to Michelle Miller by the May 19th deadline.
+Click here to fill out and submit your Mary Cline Undergraduate Research Award Application by the May 15th deadline.